WissemHajbi/SkillForge/README.md

 **1. Onboarding:**
    - **Skill Assessment:** We'll start by identifying your current skill level to tailor your learning experience.
-   - **Learning Path:** You'll receive a customized learning plan filled with the best resources and projects to help you grow.
+   - **Learning Path:** You'll receive a customized learning plan to help you grow.

 **2. Self-Directed Learning:**
-   - **Online Resources:** Access a curated list of tutorials and courses to build your knowledge.
-   - **Mini Projects:** Apply what you've learned through small, hands-on projects.
+   - **Mini Projects:** Apply what you've learned through small projects.
-   - **Mentor Check-Ins:** Meet regularly with mentors for guidance and progress tracking.
+   - **Mentor Check-Ins:** Meet regularly with mentors for progress tracking.

 #### Team Collaboration Phase

 **3. Team Formation:**
-   - **Group Assignment:** Join a small team in your field where you'll collaborate with like-minded peers.
+   - **Group Assignment:** Join a small team with like-minded peers in your field.
-   - **Project Assignment:** Dive into a team project, working together on an assigned project idea.
+   - **Project Assignment:** Work together on an assigned project idea.
-   - **Mentorship:** Benefit from regular check-ins with mentors to track progress, meet deadlines, and assess your performance and attitude.
+   - **Mentorship:** Benefit from regular check-ins with mentors to meet deadlines, and assess your performance and attitude.

 **4. Project Management:**
-   - **Task Allocation:** Utilize project management tools like Trello or Jira to organize and manage tasks.
+   - **Task Management:** Utilize Trello to organize and manage tasks.
+   - **Version Control:** Use GitHub for version control to track changes and manage contributions.
-   - **Regular Updates:** Participate in daily or weekly team meetings to share updates and track progress.
+   - **Communication:** Hold regular team meetings on Discord to address issues and plan steps.

 **5. Peer Reviews and Feedback:**
-   - **Code Reviews:** Submit your work for review by peers and mentors to ensure quality and receive constructive feedback.
+   - **Work Reviews:** Submit your work for review by peers and mentors to ensure quality and receive constructive feedback.
-   - **Continuous Improvement:** Use the feedback to refine your skills and enhance your work.
+   - **Skill Advancement:** Continue to follow advanced learning paths for ongoing personal and professional development.

-#### Elite Team Selection and Real-World Project Phase
+#### Real-World Project Phase

 **6. Elite Team Selection:**
-   - **Selection Criteria:** Based on performance, attitude, and progress, select the top members from each field to form an elite team.
+   - **Selection Criteria:** Based on performance, attitude, and progress, best members from each field will get selected.
    - **Team Integration:** Collaborate with elite members from different fields, forming interdisciplinary teams.

 **7. Real-World Project:**